AbnerSquared/HtmEngine/README.md

 # HtmEngine
-(2018) A project that I made in an attempt to make a basic 2D game engine.
+This was a small series of projects that I made in an attempt to make a basic 2D game engine in JavaScript.
+I had a lot of fun making these, and I would be more than happy to continue this concept later on.

-## Contents
+## Contents (Version 1)
-- Basic static collision
+- Simple static collision
+- Gravity
-- Basic character movement
+- Basic movement

+## Contents (Version 2)
+- Animation support
+- Class-like structure